This page is for food donations. For financial donations, click here.

 St James Church, Wulfstan Way CB1 8QJ.
 Please bring bags to the front entrance.
 There is plenty of church parking.

-The items most in demand are pasta, tinned pulses and beans, long-life milks, tinned meats/ fish, tomato sauce, tinned tomatoes, cooking oil (500 ml preferred; 1 litre max), flour, tinned rice pudding, tinned custard, black tea.
-We’re also happy to accept other items that meet the requirements below, e.g. baby milk and “treats” like chocolate and sweets.
+The items most in demand are lentils and chickpeas (dried or tinned), long-life milks, tinned meats/ fish, tomato sauce, tinned tomatoes, cooking oil (500 ml preferred; 1 litre max), flour, tinned rice pudding, tinned custard, porridge and breakfast cereals, and tea.
+We’re also happy to accept other items that meet the requirements below, e.g. baby milk and “treats” like chocolate and sweets, and we love anything fresh from gardens or allotments.
 Thank you in advance for your generosity!

 What we can and can’t accept